tinhbuon1102/carome/wp-content/plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 4.3.7 =
+* Fix broken logic with Table Rate Shipping when product uses class with "break and abort" rule
+* Custom attributes terms not copied to diplicated translation after update values in original
+* Fixed issue which was changing the current language of the site when saving an order
+* Better compatibility class for LiteSpeed Cache that doesn't require changing the URL
+* Fixed issue with serialized data in term meta table
+* Fix price with schedule sale dates in multicurrency
+* Add compatibility class for LiteSpeed Cache plugin
+* Fixed issue with problem in downloadable products in secondary language with different domain per language is enabled

+= 4.3.6 =
+* Removed wpml_referer_url as it is no longer used
+* Fixed Fatal error on updating original, after setting attachments to "do not translate"
+* Changed currency services rate rounding precision limit to 6 digits
+* Fixed 404 error for translated attribute archive page
+* Fixed prepending shop page before home page in breadcrumbs

+= 4.3.5 =
+* Fix rest translation in products creation
+* Fixed incorrect translation matched for Table Rate Shipping title
+* Price is not saved correctly via "Quick Edit" if secondary currency is selected on front
+* Fixed a performance issue when a product has a lot of variations.
+* Fixed variation image synchronization
+* Lower priority of 'woocommerce_cart_item_name' hook for "WooCommerce Product Subtitle" and others to work
+* Fixed performance issues on product listing page with big amount of attributes
+* Fixed fatal error with WPML older than 3.9
+* Fix redirection to wcml dashboard in a specific case if you skip wizard
+* Fixed stock status when purchasing the last product in the second language which does not update status for original
+* WooCommerce Product Bundle synchronizations problems when re-creating bundle product translation
+* Fixed Woo Variations Table Compatibility issue with overwritten product title in specific scenario
+* Fix cosmetic issue with mutli-currency message in product post screen
+* Fixed infinite loop with large product numbers and languages

 = 4.3.4 =
 * Fixed error: Cannot redeclare woocommerce_wp_text_input
 * Fixed error when creating booking from admin without creating order
 * Fixed Woocommerce Dynamic Price issue with Advanced category price in second language
+* Fixed attachments duplication when synchronizing gallery
 * Fix situation with filtering WC attributes calling by sku
 * Fix a problem that you cannot delete booking from trash
 * Fix prevent letters in multicurrency popup for number of decimals